- UCAS code

 Modules are taught in an integrated way that brings together normal structure and function with changes in disease and treatment.
 Advanced pharmacology concept units include aspects of cardiovascular pharmacology, neuropharmacology and molecular pharmacology.

-Further improve your personal and professional skills including critical thinking, creative problem solving, team-working, critical reasoning skills, and gain further experience of applying your knowledge and skills to evaluate scientific evidence and creating solutions to biomedical problems.
+Further improve your personal and professional skills including critical thinking, creative problem solving, team-working, and critical reasoning skills.
+Obtain more experience of applying your knowledge and skills to evaluate scientific evidence and creating solutions to biomedical problems.

 At the end of year 2, you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree.